 Up to now it was assumed that an instantaneous estimate is available for each clear sky day, which corresponds to an everyday revisit frequency.
-In this section we ana- lyze the evolution of the performances of both methods when selecting different revisit frequencies, from 1 day (typical of many low resolution satellites such as MODIS) to 16 days (typical of many higher resolution satellites such as Landsat).
+In this section we analyze the evolution of the performances of both methods when selecting different revisit frequencies, from 1 day (typical of many low resolution satellites such as MODIS) to 16 days (typical of many higher resolution satellites such as Landsat).

-One expects that the performances of the interpolation algorithm will drop significantly when the time lag between two successive acquisitions increases as a result of the combined revisit and cloud occurrence frequencies.
+One expects that performances of the interpolation algorithm will drop significantly when the time lag between two successive acquisitions increases as a result of the combined revisit and cloud occurrence frequencies.
 In fact, results for the chosen performance criterion, the cumulative seasonal evapotranspiration, do not consistently deteriorate when the revisit frequency increases up to 10 days, and are very close to the 1 day revisit performances.
-This is illustrated on Fig. 6.
-Again, this criterion is perhaps not the best one to investigate the optimum revisit strategy, since errors tend to be smoothed out at the monthly scale.
-It therefore represents "climatological errors".
+This is illustrated in Fig. 9.